 - vi.
 To maintain and support the existing strong sense of community in the Parish by retaining existing and encouraging additional community infrastructure, including the community store, the primary school, the village hall, the Church, the White Hart Public House and its other sports and recreational facilities. - vii.
 To retain and encourage new and diversified rural employment and support services where possible; to encourage homeworking and small scale local businesses. - ix.
-To ensure that any new development is sympathetic to the character of the Parish in design and other matters and that it makes a positive contribution to its surroundings, with particular emphasis on small scale organic growth.
+To ensure that any new development is sympathetic to the character of the Parish in design and other matters and that it makes a positive contribution to its surroundings, with particular emphasis on small scale organic growth. - xiv.
+Overall, through the policies in this Plan, to balance meeting both the present needs of the Parish with the needs of the future in order to support a vibrant rural community by contributing towards promoting and achieving sustainable development.

-B. Socio-economic Profile
+B. Socio-economic Profile6